velartrill/velartrill.github.io/orig/spirals/sparrowhawk/escalation.md

 "Wh-wh-who was she?
 What did she -- what was that?"

-I grab the top of my blouse and bra, yanking them down.
+I grab my breast-wrap, yanking it down.
 "See this?"
 I say, pointing to the deep scar across my left breast.

 Wren nods.